RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Related Work and Contribution

 Recent studies have explicitly focused on requirements conversations, analyzing their characteristics.
 Ferrari et al. \cite{ferrari2016ambiguity, ferrari2021using} examined ambiguity in requirements interviews and incorporated voice and biofeedback into conversational artifacts.
 Our approach differs by applying automated solutions to analyze these conversations, offering a more nuanced understanding and extraction of requirements.
 Alvarez and Urza \cite{alvarez2002tell} explored stakeholder roles through interview transcripts, providing insights into the complexities of requirements discussions.
 Our research builds on their work by automating the identification of pertinent information in similar transcripts, thereby enhancing the efficiency and accuracy of extracting requirements.

 Pre-requirements specification traceability, initially highlighted by Gotel and Finkelstein \cite{Gotel1994AnAO} to differentiate pre- and post-requirements, was further explored by Krause et al. \cite{krause2020code} through a qualitative analysis of 67 papers, identifying its significance and challenges.
-Our methodology aligns with this foundation, aiming to enhance requirements management using systematic analysis and machine learning to trace requirements from early dialogues.
-Similarly, van der Aa et al. \cite{vanderaa2019extracting} developed an automated method for deriving declarative process models from natural language, addressing challenges like synonyms and phrase discrepancies.
-A recent literature review \cite{hou2024largelanguagemodelssoftware} highlighted LLMs' potential in software engineering, particularly in improving the clarity and precision of software requirements by reducing interpretational uncertainties, such as vague terminology.
-These insights are crucial for \textsc{RECOVER}, as its LLM component specifically tackles such linguistic variations.
-Studies by Kurtanović and Maalej \cite{kurtanovic2017automatically} have provided automated methods for classifying and delineating requirements in specifications.
-The proposed approach advances these methodologies by employing sophisticated AI-driven analysis to enhance the requirements generation process.
+Our methodology aligns with this foundation, aiming to enhance requirements management using systematic analysis and machine learning to trace requirements from early dialogues. \revised{However, while \textsc{RECOVER} inherently maintains an implicit connection between elicited requirements and their source dialogues by analyzing conversation turns, it does not explicitly support traceability.
+Instead, our approach conceptually aligns with pre-requirements specification traceability by bridging early-stage stakeholder discussions with structured requirements.} Similarly, van der Aa et al. \cite{vanderaa2019extracting} developed an automated method for deriving declarative process models from natural language, addressing challenges like synonyms and phrase discrepancies.
+A recent review \cite{hou2024largelanguagemodelssoftware} highlights LLMs' potential in software engineering, particularly in enhancing requirement clarity and reducing interpretational uncertainties.
+These insights are key to \textsc{RECOVER}, as its LLM component addresses linguistic variations.

+Studies by Kurtanović and Maalej \cite{kurtanovic2017automatically} have provided automated methods for classifying requirements in specifications. \revised{While their work focuses on distinguishing functional from non-functional requirements in structured documents, our approach addresses a different but related challenge—identifying whether a conversation turn contains a requirement.
+Both tasks involve applying automated classification techniques to textual requirements artifacts, highlighting the broader and established role of machine learning in requirements classification against newer technologies, such as LLMs.} The proposed approach advances these methodologies by employing sophisticated AI-driven analysis to enhance the requirements generation process.